PaulDiaconescu/ar-app/README.md

 # ar-app
-#This is the ARCore-Location example project, edited a small bit for testing purposes.
-Source: https://github.com/appoly/ARCore-Location/tree/legacy/examples/hello_ar_java
+# This is the AR Location project.
+# This app utilizes the ARCore-Location library (https://github.com/appoly/ARCore-Location)